Frequently Asked Questions On Cervical Cancer

 What Is Urogynaecology?
 Urogynaecology includes the diagnosis and treatment of urinary incontinence and female pelvic floor disorders (prolapses).
 Urinary incontinence and pelvic floor problems are surprisingly more common than what women perceive yet numerous...

-What Do Obstetrics and Gynaecology Cover?
+What Does Obstetrics and Gynaecology Cover?

 The field of medicine and surgical procedures that involves female health and pregnancy is broadly classified into Gynaecology and Obstetrics.
 They deal with ailments relating to female reproduction, female organs and other pregnancy related...